Reviewing for Professional Journals: Strategies for Success

 - Recognize the effect of a multimodal educational intervention on the ability of nurse practitioners to care for people who are transgender and gender diverse.

-- Explore the implications f or undergraduate and graduate nursing education.
+- Explore the implications for undergraduate and graduate nursing education.

 - Understand the priority for diversity, equity, inclusion, and belonging in nursing education.